 If you would like to know more about the Kodály approach before starting your certification, the Taste of Kodály class can give you a look into what the Kodály style of teaching is all about before you are ready to start your Kodály Certification or Master’s degree.
 This is an online course in June.
 To find out more, check out the tab below.

 Zoltán Kodály (1882-1967) was a Hungarian composer, ethnomusicologist, linguist, author, and music educator.
 His teachings and writings inspired a revolution in the way that music is taught.
 Together with colleagues at the Liszt Academy, he developed a philosophy of music that included many new principles.
 Kodály’s philosophy included using the best folk and art music from the child’s own culture to encourage the love of music.
 Tuneful singing is at the heart of the Kodály philosophy.
 Music education begins early with the goal of strong music literacy.

 This master's degree focus at UCM was designed for the working teacher to complete the Master of Arts in Music in three summers.
-It is also a way to receive Kodály Certification as graduate credit (public school teachers) or certification credit (private school teachers).
+It is also a way to receive Kodály Certification as graduate credit or continued education credit.

 In this three year curriculum, you will attend two weeks of classes on campus at UCM during the month of July for three consecutive summers.
 This portion will help you achieve Kodály certification and graduate credit.

 For those seeking the Master's degree, there are five additional online classes you will need to take.
 Three of these classes are offered online during the month of June (prior to the July classes on campus) and two are offered during the school year (one each year).